-How long do a septic tanks last?
+How long do septic tanks last?

-Why do septic tanks need to be replaced
+Why do septic tanks need to be replaced?

 The type of tank material can also be a reason for your tank needing to be replaced.
 Concrete septic tanks will naturally corrode and wear down over time.
 Plastic septic tanks, much like holding tanks, can crack, and steel septic tanks can rust.